clfs/ece4802/project1/writeup2.md

 ### Part 2b

-The script `q2.rb` first replaces the characters by letter frequency.
-The letters J, K, and X are at the end, since they're unused.
+The script `q2.rb` then replaces the characters by letter frequency.
+The letters J, K, and X are placed on the end.

 ```ruby
 ct_freq = 'ENFPGIBVWMLQAYCTHRSUOZDJKX'